LambdaHack/LambdaHack/PLAYING.markdown

 Playing LambdaHack
 ==================

-Playing the game consist of walking around the dungeon and bumping into things (doors, monsters, treasure).
+Playing LambdaHack involves walking around the dungeon, alone or in a party of fearless adventurers, jumping between levels, bumping into monsters, doors and walls, gathering magical treasure and making creative use of it.
+Horrible opponents do the same, intelligence allowing, while tirelessly chasing the noble heroes by smell and night-sight.

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill and literary imagination.

-To be honest, right now you need a lot of imagination, since the game is very basic, though playable and winnable.
+To be honest, you need a lot of imagination right now, since the game is still quite basic, though playable and winnable.
 Contributions welcome.

 Dungeon
 -------

-The goal of the hero is to explore the dungeon from top to the very bottom (and grab lots of shiny treasure and gear on the way).
+The goal of the hero is to explore the dungeon, battle the horrors within, gather as much gold and gems as possible, and escape to tell the tale.
 The dungeon consists of 10 levels and each level consists of 80 by 21 tiles.
-The basic tiles tiles are as follows.
+The basic tiles are as follows.

                dungeon terrain type               on-screen symbol
                floor                              .
                wall (horizontal and vertical)     - and |
+               pillar wall                        O
                corridor                           #
                stairs (up and down)               < and >
                closed door                        +
+               open door                          | and -
                rock                               blank

-The game world is persistent, i.e., every time the hero visits a level during one game, the level should look the same.
+The game world is persistent, i.e., every time a hero visits a level during a single game, the level layout looks the same.

 Keys
 ----

-Below are the default key bindings in the game.
+Below are the most basic default keys.

                key    command
+               .      wait
+               <      ascend a level
+               >      descend a level
+               ?      display help
+               Q      quit without saving
+               X      save and exit the game
                c      close a door
                d      drop an object
+               g      get an object
                i      display inventory
-               o      open a door
+               o      open a door (or bump into a door) q      quaff a potion
+               r      read a scroll
-               s      search for secret doors
+               s      search for secret doors (or bump into a wall)
-               q      quaff a potion
-               M      display previous messages
-               S      save and quit the game
-               Q      quit without saving
-               .      wait
-               ,      pick up an object
-               :      target floors
-               <      ascend a level
-               >      descend a level
-               TAB    cycle among heroes on the level 0--9   select a hero anywhere in the dungeon

 One of the ways of moving throughout the level is with the vi text editor keys (also known as "Rogue-like keys").